Skip to content

 Feature Activation

-1. Log in to the appliance.
+1. Log in to your AXS Guard appliance.

 2. Navigate to System > Feature Activation.

-4. Enable the Do you use the AXS Guard Central Address Book option.
+3. Under E-mail, enable the AXS Guard Central Address Book option.

 Address Book Options